Tiago1106/dashboard-shadcn/README.md

 This is a dashboard project using Next.js, React, and TailwindCSS.
 The goal is to provide a simple and interactive interface for data visualization and content management.
 The project utilizes several libraries to make development more efficient and flexible.

+## Live Demo

+You can check out the live demo of the project at [https://dashboard-shadcn-tau.vercel.app](https://dashboard-shadcn-tau.vercel.app).

 ## Technologies Used

 - **Next.js** - React framework for server-side rendering and static page generation.